How to test newly migrated application via localhost entry?

 IMPORTANT:

-Don’t forget to remove the line from the hosts file from Windows OS, Mac OS or Linux OS, which you have added or comment on the line by adding the “#” sign before the IP address and save the changes.
+Don’t forget to remove the line from the hosts file from Windows OS or Mac OS, which you have added or comment on the line by adding the “#” sign before the IP address and save the changes.

 Need More Help!